furechan/mplchart/output/README.md

 - `BBANDS` Bollinger Bands

-## Ta-lib Abstract Functions
+## Talib Abstract Functions

-If you have [ta-lib](https://github.com/mrjbq7/ta-lib) installed you can use its abstract functions as indicators.
+If you have [ta-lib](https://github.com/mrjbq7/ta-lib) installed you can use the library abstract functions as indicators.
-The indicators are created by calling `abstract.Function` with the name of the indicator and its parameters.
+The indicators are created by calling `Function` with the name of the indicator and its parameters.

 ```python
 from mplchart.primitives import Candlesticks